og-cz/CS50sql/2-designing/README.md

 | Constraints         | Rules for data integrity |
 | ALTER TABLE         | Modify existing tables   |
 | .schema             | Show table definitions   |

----

-Would you like me to make a follow-up summary for **queries (SELECT, JOIN, WHERE, GROUP BY)** next — same format?